CracktheDom/aws-bootcamp-cruddur-2023/journal/week1.md

 * stop container by pressing `Ctrl + c`
 * restart container with environment variable parameters `docker run --rm -p 4567:4567 -e FRONTEND_URL="*" -e BACKEND_URL="*" -it backend-flask:1.0`
-* navigate to url in the **PORTS** tab in Gitpod, append `/api/activities/home` to url and json object will be visible in browser
+* navigate to url in the **PORTS** tab in Gitpod, append `/api/activities/home` to url and JSON object will be visible in browser

 ![HINT: screenshot of browser json object from backend endpoint](/assets/Screenshot_20230223_031510.png)